 Is 0w-20 Motor Oil Too Thin?

-Answer: Yes, 0W-20 is unquestionably safe for your engine.
-Manufacturers have been specifying 5W-20 and 0W-20 since the early part of the last decade and there is no evidence whatsoever that engine wear rates have increased.
-Engine designs and materials along with motor oil chemistry have made massive strides in the last 15 years, so engine wear has never been lower.
-The 5W-30 grade is rapidly being supplanted in new cars by 5W-20 and 0W-20.
-By the end of this decade, a new vehicle specifying 5W-30 will be a rarity.
-In fact, expect to see even lower viscosities like 0W-16 in the coming years.
+Our answer: Yes, 0W-20 is unquestionably safe for your engine.
+Manufacturers have been specifying 5W-20 and 0W-20 since the early 2000’s.
+There is absolutely no evidence that engine wear rates have increased because of 20-weight engine oils.
+Engine designs and materials along with motor oil chemistry have made massive strides in the last 15 years.
+Therefore, engine wear has never been lower.
+The 5W-30 grade has been rapidly supplanted by 5W-20 and 0W-20 for new cars.
+New vehicles specifying 5W-30 is now a rarity.
+In fact, even lower viscosities like 0W-16 are now creeping into the industry.

 Why are car makers suggesting thinner motor oils?
 Quite simply to optimize fuel economy.
 But this trend has gone on for long enough for us to conclude that there is no downside in terms of shorter engine life.